tedyee114/topo_sc/README.md

     |              |___________________________________________| |
     |____________________________________________________________|

 2.  a.
-Open Global Mapper Manual
+Open Global Mapper manually
     b.
 Manually QC pointcloud classification (at least ground/class2 and nonground/any other class)
     c.
 Rename files as "kml", "kml_grid" (3d gridded kml), and "pointcloud" (tiles need to be all on one layer)
     d.
 User runs Topo_Script1.gms from within Global Mapper either by FILE>RUN SCRIPT or CTRL+SHIFT+O
     e.
 User is prompted to input settings (which as a workaround are stored as attributes of the pointcloud file) and select base dxf.
 When selecting, prompt will appear as a "SAVE AS" box and ask if user wants to overwrite existing file.
-Click yes as nothing will be overwritten and it is just an unavoidable system feature
+This message is just an unavoidable system feature, just click yes, nothing will be overwritten
     f.
-Obstruction Layer and Contours are generated
+Obstruction Layer and Contours are automatically generated
     g.
 Contours are automatically clipped to obstruction layer (this takes a very long time and often creates errors, which is why this was scrapped)
     f. %OUTPUTFOLDER%basedxf_with_obs_contours.dxf is expoerted, then imported to Global Mapper for viewing